 Pros: The main goal of a business owner is to increase their sales without having to be bogged down by technology and other tedious administrative tasks.
 Significant advantages Shopify provides that other eСommerce platforms don’t include assistance with managing the store’s technological needs, a clear interface, and access to several useful ones.
 Shopify is a powerfully hosted platform that will also take care of your the transaction processing time.

 Cons: Shopify is an excellent platform for less tech-savvy people.
-If you’re looking for more functionality for your store you might consider some of Shopify’s competitors, such as Magento or WordPress, because they’re self-hosted platforms that are challenging to work with, but also more flexible with customization and with managing larger stores.
+If you’re looking for more functionality for your store you might consider some of Shopify’s competitors, such as Magento or WordPress, because they’re self-hosted platforms that are challenging to work with, but also more flexible with theme customization and with managing larger stores.

 2. Big choice of storefront themes